ScienceParkStudyGroup/rna-seq-lesson/_episodes/02-experimental-design-considerations.md

 ## 2.1 A case study
 A scientist is hired as the new experimental design expert in a company and its first task is to design a disease assay experiment.

 The scientist has to measure the effect of a plant pathogen called "_Designus malatesta_" on two plant genotypes: one resistant to the pathogen (labelled "_R_" for resistant) and one susceptible (labelled "_S_").
-You measure the quantity of pathogen (CFU.g<sup>-1</sup>) in the plant tissue after a week.
+You measure the quantity of the pathogen (CFU.g<sup>-1</sup>) in the plant tissue after a week.

 The scientist disposes of a total of 24 individual plants that are placed on two tables in a greenhouse compartment.
 Each table can accomodate 12 plants.
 The greenhouse upper right side is pointing north, close to the location of the entrance door.
 Finally, there is an electrical board to power lamps and other high voltage installation at the lower left side opposite of the door.
 Here is a scheme of the basic setup.